-Note from Bob: This article was written from Christen P, someone who really has tried a ton of the work-from-home jobs out there.
+Note from Bob: This article was written by Christen P, someone who really has tried a ton of the work-from-home jobs out there.
 I asked her to share her experience with the 5 best ones out there, and she was gracious enough to oblige.
 So if this is something you are looking into, enjoy!

 Working from home is an excellent option for people who want to be with their families and still earn a living.

 When you work from home you can usually build a lot of flexibility into your schedule so that you can attend school functions for your children, care for sick family members, and tend to your household responsibilities.

 Other perks include being able to shop when stores aren’t busy and get medical appointments out of the way early in the day.
 By telecommuting, you also save money on childcare, travel expenses, and business attire.

 It is not always easy to find a job that allows you to work from your home office.
 While the internet is full of valuable information, it is also a haven for scams and false leads.

 That is why I put together a list of my favorite tried and true work-from-home jobs.

 These are all jobs that I have personally done in order to stay at home with my children: